-(1) Isobutylidene diurea ("IBUD").
+(1) Isobutylidene diurea ("IBDU").

 (2) Resin, polymer, or sulphur coated urea.

 (3) Biosolids or residuals from domestic wastewater treatment.

 (4) Ureaformaldehyde.

 (5) Composted animal manure.

-(6) Others as may be designated in writing by the administrator.
+(6) Others as may be designated by the administrator Association of American Plant Food Control Officials.

+Specialized turf means areas of grass used for golf courses, athletic fields, and high impact areas, and other similar activities.

 Surface waters as defined by the Florida Department of Environmental Protection (Chapter 62-340, Florida Administrative Code) means waters on the surface of the earth, contained in bounds created naturally or artificially, including, the Atlantic Ocean, bays, bayous, sounds, estuaries, lagoons, lakes, ponds, impoundments, rivers, streams, springs, creeks, branches, sloughs, tributaries, canals, and ditches.
 Turf, sod, or lawn means a piece of grass-covered soil held together by the roots of the grass.